 \subsubsection{Multi-Agent Settings}

 Challenges arising from the combination of \emph{partial observability} of the environment and \emph{information-asymmetry}\footnote{ Mismatch in the information of the agents.} have led to difficulties in developing general solutions to MA-POMDPs: e.g., solving a finite-horizon MA-POMDP with more than two agents is known to be NEXP-complete~\cite{bernstein00}.
-Nevertheless, conceptual approaches exist to establish solution methodologies and structural properties to (finite-horizon) MA-POMDPs namely: i) the person-by-person approach~\cite{witsenhausen1979structure}; ii) the designer's approach~\cite{witsenhausen1973standard}; and iii) the \emph{common-information (CI) approach}~\cite{nayyar13,nayyar14}.
+Nevertheless, conceptual approaches exist to establish solution methodologies and structural properties in (finite-horizon) MA-POMDPs namely: i) the person-by-person approach~\cite{witsenhausen1979structure}; ii) the designer's approach~\cite{witsenhausen1973standard}; and iii) the \emph{common-information (CI) approach}~\cite{nayyar13,nayyar14}.
 Using a fictitious \emph{coordinator} that only uses the common information to take actions, the CI approach allows for the transformation of the problem to a SA-POMDP which can be used to solve for an optimal control.
 The CI approach has also led to the development of a multi-agent reinforcement learning (MARL) framework \cite{hsu22} where agents learn good compressions of common and private information that can suffice for approximate optimality.
-On the empirical front, a few worth-mentioning works include \cite{gupta17,nolan2020,rashid2020,rashid2020-2}.
-Finally, we note that work on MA-C-POMDPs is non-existent.
+On the empirical front, worth-mentioning works include \cite{gupta17,rashid2020-2}.
+Finally, as far as we know, work on MA-C-POMDPs is non-existent.